-- PD rates increase by 10%, the impact to the ECL is EUR 0.5 million. - o LGD rates valid in the debt claim sales market increase by 10 p.p., the impact to the ECL is EUR 1.2 million. - o unemployment rate increases by 5 p.p., the impact to the ECL is EUR 2.4 million. - o scenario weights are adjusted 60%/5%/35% respectively, the impact to the ECL is EUR 0.5 million - Debt management.
+- PD rates increase by 10%, the impact on the ECL is EUR 0.6 million (2021: EUR 0.5 million). - LGD rates valid in the debt claim sales market increase by 10 p.p., the impact on the ECL is EUR 2.0 million (2021: EUR 1.2 million). - unemployment rate increases by 50%, the impact on the ECL is EUR 3.7 million.
+In the 2021 analysis, the unemployment rate increase was considered as 5 p.p. and the impact was EUR 2.4 million. - scenario weights are adjusted by 35%/5%/60% (base/ positive/ negative scenario respectively), the impact on the ECL is EUR 0.4 million.
+In the 2021 analysis, the scenario weights were adjusted by 60%/5%/35% respectively and the impact on ECL was EUR 0.5 million.

+- Debt management.
 Inbank offers its customers a flexible approach in dealing with debts, the main supporting activity is the possibility to change the payment schedule, which would correspond to the changed solvency of the customer.
 More attention is continually paid to the development of the practise of inhouse collection.
 New reports and views have been created to monitor the quality of the portfolio and movements between overdue groups.
 Inbank regularly sells past due loans, the internal processing of which is no longer expedient. - Grouping of instruments for loss measured on a collective basis.
 For expected credit loss provisions modelled on a collective basis, a grouping of exposures is performed based on the shared risk characteristics, such that risk exposures within a group are homogeneous.
 For the grouping, there must be sufficient information available for Inbank to be statistically credible.
 Where sufficient information is not available internally, Inbank has considered benchmarking internal/ external supplementary data to use for modelling purposes.
 The characteristics and any supplementary data used to determine groupings are product type, contract type, market, number of overdue days of the contract, contract age as months in book.
 The appropriateness of groupings is monitored and reviewed on a periodic basis.

-The ECL for retail receivables is calculated as a product of the key inputs: probability of default (PD), loss given default (LGD) and the outstanding balance discounted with the effective interest rate (EIR).
-These parameters are derived from internal historical data.
-As retail loans are homogeneous, the expected credit loss is calculated based on the historical payment behaviour of these homogeneous loans considering the forward-looking information.
-In case of non-retail loans, the expected credit loss is calculated individually using forward-looking information and considering the counterparty's overdues, financial strength, and collateral value.
-When calculating the expected credit losses, Inbank takes into account the movements between stages as at the end of the reporting period.
+The ECL for retail receivables is calculated as a product of the key inputs: probability of default (PD), loss given default (LGD) and exposure at default (EAD), discounted by portfolio original effective interest rate (EIR).
+These parameters are derived from the internal historical data.
+Due to retail exposures being homogeneous, allowances resulting from expected credit loss are calculated based on historical payment behaviour of those homogeneous loans and based on forward looking information.
+Allowances for non-retail exposures are calculated based on forward-looking individually, depending on the probability of default and financial strength of the counterparty as well as the value of the collateral.

-Inbank assesses that the collateral portfolio is insignificant as the majority of the loans in the portfolio are uncollateralised retail loans (hire purchase, consumer loans, credit cards), which are issued based on the solvency analysis of the customer.
+Inbank's collaterals portfolio is immaterial because the majority of Inbank's loan portfolio is represented by unsecured retail exposures (hire-purchase, loans, credit cards), issued based on an analysis of the customer's solvency.

-Tables 13 and 14 illustrate how Inbank's provisions for loan losses changed during 2021 and Tables 15 and 16 show the movement of portfolio between stages during 2021.
+Tables 13 and 14 illustrate how Inbank's provisions for loan losses changed during 2022 and Tables 15 and 16 show the movement of portfolio between stages during 2022.